 Fund Unitholders will be required to include in their income for tax purposes for a particular year the amount of net income and the taxable portion of net realized capital gains, if any, paid or payable to them by the Fund, whether or not reinvested in additional Fund Units.
 Certain provisions of the Tax Act permit the Fund to make designations that have the effect of flowing through to the Fund Unitholders the income and taxable capital gains realized by the Fund.
 To the extent that appropriate designations are made by the Fund, taxable dividends, net taxable capital gains and foreign source income paid or payable to Fund Unitholders will generally be taxable as if such income had been received by them directly.
 Income earned derived from foreign sources may be subject to foreign withholding taxes which, to the extent permitted by the Tax Act, may be claimed as a deduction or credit by Fund Unitholders.
-To the extent that distributions to Fund Unitholders exceed the net income and net realized capital gains of the Fund for the year, such excess distributions will not be taxable in the hands of the Fund Unitholder but will reduce the adjusted cost base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder but will reduce the fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder's Fund Unitholder of such Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder's Fund Unitholder's Fund Unitholder's Fund Unitholder's an immediate capital gain to the Fund Unitholder, and the adjusted cost base of the Fund Units resets at zero.
+To the extent that distributions to Fund Unitholders exceed the net income and net realized capital gains of the Fund for the year, such excess distributions will not be taxable in the hands of the Fund Unitholder but will reduce the adjusted cost base to the Fund Unitholder of such Fund Unitholder's Fund Units.
+If the adjusted cost base to the Fund Unitholder's Fund Units becomes negative, the amount by which it is negative is an immediate capital gain to the Fund Unitholder, and the adjusted cost base of the Fund Units resets at zero.